PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 Before a store owner can set Email rules to fire off on specific events of his store, we have to set up some basic email settings.
 BTCPay Server needs these settings to send emails for events based on your store or for password resets.

-BTCPay Server made it easier to fill out this information by using the “Quick Fill” Option0
+BTCPay Server made it easier to fill out this information by using the "Quick Fill" Option:

 - Gmail.com
 - Yahoo.com